Safe-Surfer/SafeSurfer-Desktop/README.md

 ## Project notes
 - Uses [jquery](https://jquery.com/)
 - Uses a slightly modified version of [i18n](https://www.npmjs.com/package/i18n).js for translation
+- If developing on Windows, run nodejs command prompt as admin (as otherwise you won't be able to toggle the service)

 ## License
-Copyright 2018 Safe Surfer
+Copyright 2018 Safe Surfer, et al.
-Licensed under the GPLv3: http://www.gnu.org/licenses/gpl-3.0.html
+This project is licensed under the [GPL-3.0](http://www.gnu.org/licenses/gpl-3.0.html)
+This program comes with absolutely no warrenty.